facelessuser/backrefs/docs/src/markdown/usage.md

 'bar foo'
 ```

-If using `bregex`, you can even index into groups that have multiple captures.
+You can index into groups that have multiple captures, and while it works for both Re and Regex, it is only useful when
+using `bregex`.

 ```pycon3
 >>> bregex.subf(r"(\w)+ (\w+)", "{0} => {2} {1[0]}", "foo bar")